Austin Kimberley: Design

 These cars were offered as an Australian replacement to the Austin 1800.
 Their boxy styling, developed for the car to be a proper six-seater, was all-new, but a few features, including the doors, were retained.
 These doors however utilised recessed door handles, to satisfy Australian Design Rules safety concerns.
 The body had an exceptionally stiff torsional rigidity, a trait it inherited from the 1800s.

 The standard powerplant for the X6 range was a transverse mounted 2.2L OHC straight-six engine, based on the 1500/1750 Austin Maxi unit.
-At the time of the X6's introduction, it would have been the only car in production with a transverse straight-six-cylinder engine in the world.
+At the time of the X6's introduction, it was the only car in production with a transverse straight-six-cylinder engine.
 The Tasman's single carburettor configuration produced 76 kW and the Kimberley 86 kW with its extra carburettor.
 Both were sold with either a four-speed manual or three-speed automatic transmission.

 Due to the application in this car, its engine would also be used in ADO17 Austin 2200/Morris 2200/Wolseley Six, and later in the ADO71 Princess.
 In Australia, this engine, enlarged to 2.6-litres also appeared in the Morris Marina and Leyland P76, though in these two cars the engine was mounted longitudinally.

 The differences generally between the Austin Kimberley and Tasman were in their trim.
 The Kimberley was an upmarket model, with a plush interior and four rectangular headlights, while the Tasman had basic vinyl trim, and a simplified grille with two round headlights.
 Mark II versions of both the Tasman and the Kimberley were introduced in 1971.
 The X6 was discontinued in 1972 with a total of 12,194 examples sold in Australia.
 The X6 Tasman and Kimberley models were given a model designation code of YDO13 with the Mark II models coded YDO19.

 In the early 1970s, British Leyland had an idea of a medium-sized Vanden Plas model, based on the Australian X6 models.
 Had the car entered production (there was a running prototype made), it would have had a formalised Wolseley 1800/2200 front end, the rest of the car's bodyshell being X6 based.
 The car is now in private ownership, one of very few prototypes to leave a factory.

 A second proposal was a coupé utility variant (codenamed YDO14), to replace the Australian developed Austin 1800 Utility.
 Although this model never reached production, Barry Anderson (ex-Leyland Australia engineer) states that two were built, one served as a "work hack" for Leyland Australia while the other was crash tested for ADR (Australian Design Rules) compliance.
 The surviving black work hack was offered for private sale in Melbourne in 1990, at which time it was no longer roadworthy or registered.